spesmilo/electrum-docs/merchant.rst

 .. code-block:: bash

     electrum daemon stop

     electrum daemon start

 Now, the page is fully interactive: it will update itself when the payment is received.

-Please notice that higher ports might be blocked on some client's firewalls, so it is more safe for example to reverse proxy websockets transmission using standard ``443`` port on an additional subdomain.
+Please notice that higher ports might be blocked on some client's firewalls, so it is safer for example to reverse proxy websockets transmission using standard ``443`` port on an additional external IP address.
+If your local installation websocket server or server's port Electrum serves varies from the port you want to announce to your customers, you are able to set two additional config parameters:

+* websocket_server_announce
+* websocket_port_announce

 JSONRPC interface
 -----------------